New iOS 13 beta are here to fundamentally change up how you use your iPhone every day, and we have been testing the public beta since late last month.

 - Mid-September 2019: iOS 13 likely to launch with new 2019 iPhones

-1. iOS 13 developer beta: The iOS 13 beta 1 is available right now, but it's restricted to paid Apple developers.
-You should probably wait for the public beta, which is always more stable, or upgrade to the beta on a non-primary device.
-Plus, installing this iOS 13 beta requires Xcode or macOS 10.15 to be installed first.
-It's a bit more complicated this year than the over-the-air installation process we had before.
+1. iOS 13 developer beta: The iOS 13 beta 2 is available today but restricted to paid Apple developers.
+Good news: unlike iOS 13 beta 1, iOS 12 beta 2 can be installed over the air (OTA), whereas beta 1 required Xcode or macOS 10.15 to be installed first.
+It's a bit easier to install, but you should probably wait for the public beta, which is always more stable, or upgrade to the dev beta on a non-primary device.

-2. iOS 13 public beta: This is Apple's way of testing features on a larger scale, and it will roll out in July – last year the iOS public beta release date was June 25, so it's a bit later in 2019.
-It'll be worth the wait, though – it's typically a more refined version of the iOS developer beta, although it can still be rough, and never includes all of the features implemented in the final version of the software.
+2. iOS 13 public beta: Apple's larger-scale features test began on June 24, and is now on version 2 since July 8.
+Sure, Apple said July, but last year the iOS public beta launched on June 25, and sure enough, it came early in 2019.
+It's the version to download if you're curious – it's often more refined version of the iOS developer beta, although it can still be rough, and never includes all of the features implemented in the final version of the software.

 4. The official iOS 13 release date: We'll get the new iOS 13 software in its final, stable form about one week after the next iPhone launch event, at which we expect to see what we're calling (for now) the iPhone 11, iPhone 11 Max and iPhone 11 XR.
 The date?
 Probably mid-September (last year it was September 17).